SEM Strategy: Successful Digital Marketplace with SEO/SEA

 - The customer takes part in a raffle

-Many companies prefer this form of billing because you can measure success by direct action.
-The costs associated with this model however are usually much higher than the CPC model.
+Many companies prefer this billing form because you can measure success by direct action.
+However, the costs associated with this model are usually much higher than the CPC model.

 SEA and Possible Effects on SEO

 In general, both SEO and SEA are two separate sub-topics of an SEM strategy.
-However, the use of SEA can have a positive effect on search engine optimisation.
+However, the use of SEA can have a positive effect on search engine optimization.

-Google notices these direct type-ins and gives your website a higher trust in the long run, which is then associated with a better ranking.
-The increased number of clicks and the rising traffic to your website flow into the evaluation of your internet presence.
-The page quality increases and thus also the ranking.
+Google notices these direct type-ins and gives your website a higher trust in the long run, associated with a better ranking.
+The increased number of clicks and the rising traffic to your website flow into evaluating your internet presence—the page quality increases and, thus, the ranking.

-For many companies and agencies, reach on the internet is becoming increasingly important to achieve success in the industry.
+For many companies and agencies, reach on the internet is becoming increasingly important to succeed in the industry.
 With the right SEM strategy and tools, you can better target your preferred audience and gain new customers.

-In doing so, it is crucial to find an optimal combination of SEO and SEA strategies.
+In doing so, finding an optimal combination of SEO and SEA strategies is crucial.
 A very good internet presence with valuable content and good structuring and programming is a prerequisite for SEA strategies to be well received by customers.
-Regardless of whether you rely on banner ads, text ads, or video spots in search engine advertising, you must keep the advertising promise with a top website.
+Whether you rely on banner ads, text ads, or video spots in search engine advertising, you must keep the advertising promise with a top website.

-Use the functions of Google Ads to create effective campaigns yourself or get experts on board who can offer you a complete marketing package.
-Set your monthly budget, decide on a cost model, and get more movement on your website and in your business.
+Use the functions of Google Ads to create effective campaigns yourself, or get experts on board who can offer you a complete marketing package.
+Set your monthly budget, decide on a cost model, and get more movement on your website and your business.